How can I get my film made?

 A week or two of shooting through rain, wind, or 90-degree temperatures.
 Skipping breakfast, lunch, and dinner.
 Working morning, noon, and night.
 Missing soccer games, hanging out with your friends, or letting the laundry pile up.
 But you finally have the final shot in the digital can.

 You’ll still have to wear the same flannel shirt for a few more days.
-Editing, mixing in music, sound effects, and more await you in the cutting room.
+Editing, mixing in film, sound effects, and more await you in the cutting room.
 There are several film editing software choices for both Mac and PC.
 They come in various bundles for various prices.
 Make sure you have one capable of handling what you’ll need (and a computer to run it).
 And make sure to build this into the overall budget.

 After a few months, your film is ready.
 From the opening screen with your cool company name and logo to the final credits.
 Now what?
 Film Connection may be able to help with that.